LihuelMujica/LihuelMujica/README.md

 #### Software Developer specialized in backend
 ![Software Developer specialized in backend](https://shareprogramming.net/wp-content/uploads/2021/01/spring-boot-banner-1.jpg)

 Lover of science and technology.
-Currently studying software development at Digital House.
+Currently studying Cyber Defense at the National Defense University.
 I'm looking for new challenges! : )

 Skills: Java / Spring / Spring Security / REST / ANGULAR / TS / HTML / CSS

-- 🔭 I’m currently working on No Country
+- 🔭 I’m currently working on Baufest
-- 🌱 I’m currently learning Microservice Architecture
+- 🌱 I’m currently learning how to improve my workflow using AI
 - 👯 I’m looking to collaborate on high impact projects
 - 💬 Ask me about anything you want
 - 📫 How to reach me: lihuelmujica@gmail.com